The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-multiplexor.md

 :   Causes **mimedefang-multiplexor** to use *fileName* as a lock file
     to avoid multiple instances from running.
-If you supply **-p** but not **-o**, then **mimedefang-multiplexor** constructs a lock file by appending \".lock\" to the pid file.
+If you supply **-p** but not **-o**, then **mimedefang-multiplexor** constructs a lock file by appending ".lock" to the pid file.
 However, this is less secure than having a root-owned pid file in a root-owned directory and a lock file writable by the user named by the **-U** option.
 (The lock file must be writable by the **-U** user.)